sevlyar/retag/README.md

 when application has layers of abstractions and model is separated from storages and presentation layers.

+Features:

+* No memory allocations (for cached types);
+* Fast converting (lookup in table and pointer creation for cached types).

 The package requires go1.7+.
 The package is still experimental and subject to change.